namakohime/File-read-except-line-include-/README.md

 Readind ini-file withoout using Windows API.
 The line include '#' is regarded as comment.
-Parameters which separeted space are stored the arrays.
+Parameters which separeted space are stored in the arrays.